 - Wrap or Toss: Many recipes work surprisingly well as a wrap or salad.
-Think of some of your favourite recipes and see which ones could actually work well in a brown rice tortilla or tossed with mixed greens for a complete separate meal.
+Think of some of your favorite recipes and see which ones could actually work well in a brown rice tortilla or tossed with mixed greens for a completely separate meal.

 - Think outside the box: Can you use the same ingredients in a different way?
 Will it make an awesome tortilla pizza?
 Can you make soup with the leftovers?

 - Add staple ingredients: Make a large batch of a few staple ingredients to add to your recipes throughout the week.
 This is especially helpful if a family member doesn't like the original recipe but can still make a well-rounded meal out of the parts they do enjoy.